OpenWebStack/structure/README.md

 ##Templates
 There are a number of ways to use Angular templates.
 The most common are the `ng-view` directive, routes that point to a `templateUrl`, and inside of other directives.
 Whenever Angular first encounters the use of a template, it fetches it via an AJAX request, stores the fetched HTML into an Angular template and caches it in the templateCache for future use.
 This default behavior isn't ideal for most applications, it's better to load your templates up front so that navigation between views is instant (no additional requests).

 RequireJS gives us a powerful tool for handling non-JS dependencies like this: loader plugins.
 See [ng.js](https://github.com/OpenWebStack/structure/blob/master/app/js/lib/ng.js), a loader plugin that will prefetch all your Angular templates on application startup, and cache them into the templateCache for use everywhere.
-You then load your templates with the plugin like so:
+You load your templates with the plugin like so:

 ```js
 require('ng!templates/slider.html')